|

 Crossbow

-and GE Global Research which
+GE Global Research.

-resulted in an IEEE paper.
+The work with GE resulted in an IEEE paper.
 At

 variety of tasks including